JCSDA/spack-stack/doc/source/Platforms.rst

    export -n SPACK_SYSTEM_CONFIG_PATH

-6. Set default compiler and MPI library and flag Python as non-buildable
+6. Set default compiler and MPI library and flag Python as non-buildable (make sure to use the correct ``apple-clang`` version for your system and the desired ``openmpi`` version)

 .. code-block:: console